Blue Ridge School: Curriculm

+Extracurricular activities

 Athletics

-Blue Ridge School offers many sports and participates in the fall, winter and spring seasons.
+Blue Ridge School offers many sports and participates in the fall, winter, and spring seasons.
 As of April 2020, the school has 26 athletic teams.
 It participates in the Blue Ridge Athletic Conference (BRAC) and the Virginia Independent Schools Athletic Association (VISAA).
 Its football team won state championships in 1994, 2012, and 2016.
 Its basketball program won state championships in 2015, 2017, 2019, 2020, 2021, and 2022 and has produced many Division-1 NCAA players.
-In the 2016-17 sports year, both their football team and the basketball team won a VA state championship.
-It has a 22,000 square foot (2,000 m²) indoor field house its facilities include Massey Gymnasium, indoor tennis and basketball courts, an exercise and weight-lifting facility, wrestling-room, and batting cages.
+In the 2016-17 sports year, their football and basketball teams won a VA state championship.
+It has a 22,000 square foot (2,000 m2) indoor field house; its facilities include Massey Gymnasium, indoor tennis and basketball courts, an exercise and weight-lifting facility, wrestling-room, and batting cages.
 Blue Ridge's athletics teams include: